mattlau1/chat-app-backend/assumptions.md

 - The creator of a channel can be removed as an owner if they add an owner who removes them
 - channel_leave also removes a user as owner if they are an owner
 - A channel (public or private) can have no members if everyone leaves (including owners), but won't be deleted (to maintain sequential unique id ordering), but could add a deactivation status in the future if necessary
-- For storing member/owner data, only their unique id is stored - for ease of retrieving future name updates
 - An owner can use channel_removeowner on themselves
 - Invalid u_id's for channel_addowner and channel_remove owner raises an AccessError (so a future user with the u_id won't be unintentionally given owner permissions when they register)